basarat/typescript-book/docs/javascript/recap.md

 ## You still need to learn JavaScript

 That said TypeScript is very pragmatic about the fact that *you do write JavaScript* so there are some things about JavaScript that you still need to know in order to not be caught off-guard.
 Let's discuss them next.

+> Note: TypeScript is a superset of JavaScript.
+Just with documentation that can actually be used by compilers / IDEs ;)